-Liverpool & Sefton Health Partnership Ltd is a winner in the RoSPA Awards 2017.
+Liverpool & Sefton Health Partnership Ltd has been awarded the RoSPA Gold Medal (5 consecutive Golds) Award.

 The Gold award in the prestigious annual scheme is run by the Royal Society for the Prevention of Accidents (RoSPA).